wp-plugins/cc-child-pages/readme.txt

 `[child_pages id="42"]`

+To exclude pages, use the `exclude` parameter.
+This allows you to specify a comma separated list of Page IDs to be exclude from the output of the shortcode.

+`[child_pages exclude="5,33,45"]`

 If you want to prefer to use text other than the standard "Read more ..." to link to the pages, this can be specified with the `more` parameter:

 `[child_pages more="More..."]`